aiven/aiven-docs/docs/platform/howto/migrate-services-cloud-region.md

 :::

 :::important
-The service\'s URI remains the same after the migration.
+The service's URI remains the same after the migration.
 :::

 :::note
 You can also use the
-[dedicated service update function](/docs/tools/cli/service#avn-cli-service-update) to migrate a service via the [Aiven CLI](/docs/tools/cli).
+[dedicated service update function](/docs/tools/cli/service-cli#avn-cli-service-update) to migrate a service via the [Aiven CLI](/docs/tools/cli).
 :::